Magic-JD/is-fast/README.md

 ### Effect

 When processing content from Wikipedia, only `<p>` elements will be extracted.
-For github, if the url contains the endpoint blob it will return only elements with the CSS class .react-code-line-contents.
-Otherwise it will return the .markdown-body.
+For GitHub, if the url contains the endpoint blob it will return only elements with the CSS class .react-code-line-contents.
+Otherwise, it will return the .markdown-body.

 ## 🎨 Text Styles

 ### Definition

 This section defines **how different HTML tags should be styled** in the output.
 Colors can be specified using standard color names (e.g., red, blue), hex values (e.g., #ff5733), or RGB notation (e.g., rgb(255, 87, 51)).
+Note css style selectors cannot be applied here.

 ### Example Configuration